 We will definitely repeat our harvest supper evening when we all gathered and cooked our produce outside together and one of our musically talented members wrote and played music.
 It was such a lovely evening with such a lovely atmosphere.

 The Living Tree is a registered charity which offers friendship, creative activities & holistic therapies, relevant diet & lifestyle information for anyone with any cancer.
 We offer mutual support, helping people cope with the fear, anxiety, isolation or stress that cancer can bring by offering a chance to unwind and share laughter (we do a lot of this!) and coping strategies.
 We also share our knowledge and information about services and resources in the locality.

 There is currently no cancer care centre in Dorset to help people living with cancer take back control of their health and lifestyle.
 Our nearest centres are The Force in Exeter and the Penny Brohn Centre in Bristol.
 There are excellent disease specific support groups, usually supported by Clinical Nurse Specialists, but few are very local and some are quite a distance away in Poole.

 The Living Tree was set up in October 2012.
-We became a charity in February 2013 but changed our status to small “community group” in July 2016.
+We became a small “community group” in July 2016.
 We were given a start-up grant for 2013 by Macmillan Cancer Support.
 The Living Tree became a charity in March 2020, our registered charity number is: 1188213.

 MacMillan made a video of the Living Tree, its members, its activities and the way it works in the summer of 2019, which you can view below.